 Public relations can be the least expensive and most effective means of getting your message to the public, policy makers and investors .
 But to be effective you need to recognize what a good story is and then create news stories related to your work that appeal to the media and the public.
-So study the media, learn the types of stories they run and pitch them accordingly.
+The following are some media stories we pitched that worked.
+Each illustrates a different way of landing a story.